 Wolverine prides itself on being an industry leader, so naturally, all their products follow the highest industry standards.
 This leather crafter boot may provide full steel armor to protect your toes, but thanks to its cleverly-engineered PU outsole and efficient construction, it still manages to remain light even during a long shift.

-Few work boots can provide the same agile feel that athletic shoes, but the Wolverine Men’s Raider comes pretty close to this ideal.
+Few work boots can provide the same agile feel that gym shoes, but the Wolverine Men’s Raider comes pretty close to this ideal.
 This was accomplished with a deep supportive arc, which was equipped with an additional shaft and platform that will help you keep your back straight.
-The inner mesh is also equipped with moisture managing features, which will keep your sweat in check while protecting you from the questionable fluids you may accidentally step on.
+The inner mesh is also equipped with moisture-managing features, which will keep your sweat in check while protecting you from the questionable fluids you may accidentally step on.

 These work boots are light enough for you to wear all day, even after your shift or site visit is over.
 They are made from waterproof-treated suede and synthetic fabrics but still hide a reinforced composite toe area to ensure adequate protection.
 The welded sole is supportive and has been discreetly modified close to the midsole area in order to accommodate orthopedic insoles.
 They’re available in two shades of brown.